 Match & Interview Process

-Partnership With St. Joseph Mercy Hospital Transitional Year
+Partnership With Trinity (St. Joseph Mercy) Transitional Year

-Starting in the 2022-2023 applications cycle, we are thrilled to announce a new partnership with St. Joseph Mercy Hospital.
-The partnership will reserve three transitional year (TY) positions at St. Joseph Mercy Hospital, in Ann Arbor, MI, for residents who match to Michigan Medicine PM&R. Learn more about the St. Joseph Mercy Hospital Transitional Year.
+We have a partnership with Trinity (St. Joseph Mercy) Hospital, reserving three transitional year (TY) positions at Trinity Hospital, in Ann Arbor, MI, for residents who match to Michigan Medicine PM&R. Learn more about the Trinity (St. Joseph Mercy) Hospital Transitional Year.

 How can I access the reserved transitional year positions?

-Apply through ERAS to both the Michigan Medicine PM&R Residency as well as the St. Joseph Mercy Hospital Transitional Year programs.
+Apply through ERAS to both the Michigan Medicine PM&R Residency as well as the Trinity Hospital Transitional Year programs.
 If you interview at both programs, you will have the opportunity to rank the Michigan Medicine PM&R Residency program and use a supplemental rank order list (SROL) to list programs for your intern year.
-On the SROL, you may list up to two separate program codes for St. Joseph Mercy Hospital Transitional Year program: (a) the reserved positions, and (b) the general positions.
-The three highest ranked candidates matching to the Michigan Medicine PM&R Residency who also rank the St. Joseph Mercy Hospital Transitional Year reserved positions highly enough to Match will secure them.
-Other candidates matching to the Michigan Medicine PM&R Residency may still match into the St. Joseph Mercy Hospital Transitional Year by way of the non reserved positions.
+On the SROL, you may list up to two separate program codes for Trinity Hospital Transitional Year program: (a) the reserved positions, and (b) the general positions.
+The three highest ranked candidates matching to the Michigan Medicine PM&R Residency who also rank the Trinity Hospital Transitional Year reserved positions highly enough to Match will secure them.
+Other candidates matching to the Michigan Medicine PM&R Residency may still match into the Trinity Hospital Transitional Year by way of the non reserved positions.

 How does the partnership help me as a candidate?